- Health and the neighbourhood

 The research described in this thesis adds to the accumulating evidence that the neighbourhood environment influences health.
 Changes in several social neighbourhood characteristics were found to be associated with health.
 These results provide additional support for the existence of a causal relationship between perceived neighbourhood safety and social cohesion on the one hand, and health on the other.
 This thesis further showed that deteriorating neighbourhood characteristics seem to influence self-rated general health sooner than improving neighbourhood features.
 Furthermore, it is important to examine interrelated neighbourhood characteristics and processes simultaneously.
 Neighbourhood processes occur simultaneously and these processes can reinforce or obstruct each other’s impact on health.
 Considering these concurrent neighbourhood processes when studying the associations with health prevents that incorrect conclusions are drawn about the relevance of specific neighbourhood characteristics for health.
 Finally, we found some evidence that characteristics of the residents as well as the neighbourhood context influence the health impact of the neighbourhood environment.
 Neighbourhood green space was not found to have an overall impact on health.
 However, zooming in on a highly urbanised context and low socioeconomic groups, revealed that neighbourhood green space was related to health.

-3: The interplay between neighbourhood characteristics: the health impact of changes in social cohesion, disorder and unsafety feelings (Embargo until 28 June 2018)
+3: The interplay between neighbourhood characteristics: the health impact of changes in social cohesion, disorder and unsafety feelings (Embargo up to and including 28 June 2018)

-5: Neighbourhood green space, social environment and mental health: an examination in four European cities (Embargo until 28 June 2018)
+5: Neighbourhood green space, social environment and mental health: an examination in four European cities (Embargo up to and including 28 June 2018)

 6: Does the health impact of exposure to neighbourhood green space differ between population groups?
-An explorative study in four European cities (Embargo until 28 June 2019)
+An explorative study in four European cities (Embargo up to and including 28 June 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.